dbhys/milas-nginx-ui/README.md

 build -t my-ui:1.0.0 .
 ```

-1.0.x-noroot tags for the scene of docker user is not root
+x.x.x-noroot tags for the scene of docker user is not root